pikumb94/DailyLifeSimulator/README.md

 * Yellow guys: has no preference of activities.
 * Red guys: are much more likely to doing lone activities (and they do for a longer period of time).
 * Blue guys: are much more likely to doing lone activities (and they do for a longer period of time).

+### Disclaimer
+Everything has been done using Unreal Engine 4.27.2 version.
+The project is an __early__ prototype and needs code refactoring and cleaning.